manjeetkr23/Fetchify/docs/BUILD_FLAVORS.md

-# Build Flavors for Shots Studio
+# Build Flavors for Fetchify

 This project supports different build flavors based on the distribution source.